top of page

 An example of this can include agreeing to not bring up work stresses at the dinner table.
 Others may establish rooms for self-care where one cannot be disturbed if it was a particularly stressful day.
 Some may approach their safety net by creating a constant flow of communication with friends and families outside of the professional sphere.
 Daily text messages, phone calls, or emails can help an individual further separate their personal and professional lives.

 In other cases, individuals may preemptively find support communities for first responders or professional therapeutic facilities.
-Doing so can help to begin exploring the symptoms of trauma and establishing oneself in a safe sphere, in case traumatic experiences become difficult to process on one's own.
+Doing so can be part of preparing trauma for first responders responses in advance, making it easier to manage the emotional weight of the job.
 One's safety net is a collection of trusted outlets they have consistent access to at any time, regardless of how they are feeling.

 Deconstructing a Stigma